markosavic993/book-recommender-clojure/resources/docs/README.md

                  [mysql/mysql-connector-java "5.1.6"]
                  [medley "1.0.0"]]
 ```
+*Listing 6 - Dependency management in Clojure*

-The application is generated with [Luminus](http://www.luminusweb.net/), web framework for Clojure, as a plain web app, using command
+The application is generated with [Luminus](http://www.luminusweb.net/), web framework for Clojure, as a plain web app, using command:
 ```
 lein new luminus book-recommender.
 ```
+*Listing 7 - Generating empty Luminus web application*

 ### Routing

 For routing in  this app is used [Compojure](https://github.com/weavejester/compojure), a routing library for [Ring](https://github.com/ring-clojure/ring) (a low-level interface and library for building web applications).
+Routing with *Compojure* comes down to mapping routes to corresponding handler functions, where all the routes are wrapped with flexible and user-friendly middleware provided by *Ring*.
 ```clojure
 (def app-routes
   (routes